sablier-labs/docs/docs/concepts/11-glossary.md

 ## Timestamp

 A timestamp is the time component of a stream.
-In Lockup Linear, it represents start time, cliff time and end time whereas in lockup dynamic and lockup tranched, it plays a crucial role in the calculation of streaming curves.
+In Lockup Linear, it represents start time, cliff time and end time whereas in Lockup Dynamic and Lockup Tranched, it plays a crucial role in the calculation of streaming curves.

 ## Tranche